Nexperia: History

+Dutch government intervention

 In October 2025, the Dutch Ministry of Economic Affairs took control of Nexperia's governance using the powers of the Goods Availability Act, citing national security and European economic security.
 According to NRC, government insiders said the move meant to prevent Nexperia from leaking chip-related intellectual property and moving operations to China.
-According to CNN, the Dutch government acted following pressure from Washington.
-The Chinese government subsequently banned Nexperia from exporting products that it packages in China (about 70% of Nexperia's EU production), triggering a chip shortage for several EU carmakers.
+According to CNN, the Dutch government acted following pressure from Washington, which the Dutch government denies.
+At the time, Nexperia chips were etched on wafers in Hamburg, Germany, which were primarily packaged in Dongguan, China.
+The Chinese government subsequently banned Nexperia from exporting the locally packaged products (about 70% of Nexperia's EU production), triggering a chip shortage for several EU carmakers.

 On 19 November 2025, the Dutch government suspended its control of Nexperia's governance.
+Some sales of Nexperia chips resumed, but they were reportedly being "drip-feed" to European firms.
+In November 2025, Wingtech filed a challenge against the Dutch government in the Supreme Court of the Netherlands.
+In February 2026, a Dutch court ordered an investigation into mismanagement at Nexperia.
+In May 2026, Wingtech filed a lawsuit against Nexperia, seeking US$1.2 billion compensation for alleged losses.
+In August 2026, a Chinese court ordered freezing of US$300 million in Chinese Nexperia assets.
+Around the same time, Zhang Qiuming, CEO of Nexperia China announced launching three new product lines to be produced on a 12-inch wafer process, as opposed to Nexperia's 6 and 8 inch production lines in Europe.

 Philippines

 Nexperia has been accused of labor violations at its facility in the Philippines.
 On December 17, 2024, four officials of the Nexperia Philippines Inc. Worker's Union, an affiliate of the Metal Workers Alliance of the Philippines and the Kilusang Mayo Uno, were dismissed by the company amid an ongoing collective bargaining association.
 The officials were accused of obstructing entry and exit points to the factory.
 Trade union members reported layoffs and management interference in a strike vote earlier that year.